What Are Ergative Verbs?

 In an ergative verb use, the subject of the intransitive verb would be the object of the transitive form of the verb.
 Take a look at these examples:

-Remember that the object of the transitive verb, which is the subject of the intransitive verb, usually refers to a thing, not a person.
+Remember that the object of a transitive verb, which becomes the subject of an intransitive verb, usually refers to an object or a thing, not a person.

 Common Ergative Verbs

 |Verbs of tranform or change||Verbs of cooking||Verbs of transportation||Verbs of movement|

 Take a look at some examples:

 Ergative verbs can be both transitive and intransitive verbs.
 The transitive form can mean the same or a little different from the intransitive verb.

 You might also like

 Phrasal verbs are used very commonly in English, even more so in informal situations.
 Phrasal verbs consist of a verb and a preposition or a particle.